bcomnes/bret.io/src/blog/2020/package-automation/README.md

 - <a href="#level-4">Level 4</a>: Human triggered, bot-run version cutting and publishing
 - <a href="#level-5">Level 5</a>: Capture common automations into a boiler plate generator

-==These solutions focus on Node.js + npm packages, automated on Github Actions, but the underlying principals are general to any language or automation platform.==
+==These solutions focus on Node.js + npm packages, automated on GitHub Actions, but the underlying principles are general to any language or automation platform.==

 ## Background